 Ganpatrao Devji Tapase

 Ganpatrao Devji Tapase was the 12th Governor of Uttar Pradesh from 2nd October 1977 to 27th February 1980.
-He has also participated in many freedom struggle movement
+He has also participated in many freedom struggle movements.

 Chandeshwar Prasad Narayan Singh

 Chandeshwar Prasad Narayan Singh became the 13th Governor of Uttar Pradesh from 28th February 1980 to 31st March 1985.
-He was also as an Indian freedom fighter
+He was also as an Indian freedom fighter, diplomat and administrator.

 Mohammed Usman Arif